ddcap/halvade/docs/source/contents/upload.rst

 GPFS & Lustre
 -------------

-Typically GPFS or Lustre are mounted on the filesystem, the reference files simply need to be copied to the mounted filesystem.
+Typically GPFS or Lustre are mounted on the directory on every node, the reference files simply need to be copied to that directory.
 If ``/mnt/dfs`` is the mounted distributed filesystem, execute the following commands:

 .. code-block:: bash
 	:linenos:

 	mkdir -p /mnt/dfs/halvade/ref/dbsnp
 	cp ucsc.hg19.* /mnt/dfs/halvade/ref/
-	cp -r dbsnp_138.hg19.* /mnt/dfs/halvade/ref/dbsnp/
+	cp -r dbsnp/dbsnp_138.hg19.* /mnt/dfs/halvade/ref/dbsnp/

 	# for the RNA pipeline copy the STAR ref:
 	cp -r STAR_ref/ /mnt/dfs/halvade/ref/